 It is a tradition that our Minister writes a letter every month which is printed in our magazine, "The Messenger".
-Here is Deacon Marilyn's letter which appears in the November edition.
+Here is Revd Stephen's letter which appears in the December/January double edition.

 There’s a modern retelling of the Christmas story, which involves a photographer trying to get the Instagram-perfect picture of everyone at the birth of Jesus.
 Each time, however, the picture is not quite good enough.
 The shepherds have to gather together a little closer.
 The animals have to be cleaned up to look their best.
 Still it’s not right.
 The gifts of the Magi are angled ever so slightly to catch the light better.
 Joseph - I need a sort of loving, yet awe-inspired expression.
 Hmm - Mary, can you just turn your head a little?
 No, it’s still not quite right.
 I know - get rid of the manger and that crying baby.
 That’s it!
 Click!

 There has been one particular highlight in my ministry this year which stands head and shoulders over everything else that has happened.
 On Friday 15th November, our friend and brother at Four Oaks, Lazarus, was granted Asylum status to remain in this country indefinitely.
 The Home Office had rejected the claim to Asylum on four previous occasions (December 2014, March 2015, March 2016, June 2019).
 As a Minister at his Church, I have been asked to work with his brilliant and tenacious Solicitor ever these past months, and was among the small group of witnesses prepared to testify in Court.
 When it came to the day of the Tribunal, however, the Home Office withdrew its objection in the face of overwhelming evidence in Lazarus’s favour.
 As befits his adopted name, Lazarus was dead, but now he is alive!
 Alleluia!
 You will have to forgive your Methodist Minister for taking Lazarus and his fellow witnesses to the nearest pub for a much-earned bottle of bubbly.